Rule 5160:1-2-13 | Medicaid: presumptive eligibility.

 (E) QE responsibilities.

-(1) If the QE is ODM or a county department of job and family services (CDJFS) office:
+(1) When the QE is a county department of job and family services (CDJFS) office:

 (a) No later than twenty-four hours after receipt of a signed and dated full application for medical assistance on behalf of an individual, the CDJFS must determine, based on the individual's self-declared information, whether the individual is eligible for presumptive coverage under this rule.

-(b) If an individual is eligible for presumptive coverage, ODM or the CDJFS must:
+(b) When an individual is eligible for presumptive coverage, the CDJFS must: